-The County shall inspect for and collect litter generated from vehicles of Authorized Users as necessary on and alongside USH 12/18 and such other roads in close proximity to the Facility pursuant with this Article III and V of this Agreement.
+The County shall inspect for and collect litter generated from vehicles of Authorized Users as necessary on and alongside U.S. Hwy 12/18 and such other roads in close proximity of the Facility pursuant with this Article III and V of this Agreement.